 Check any personal tax implications

 This is a complex area and specific to each landlord of course.
 There are some clear issues to consider.

 - What can I offset as costs against income?

 - Is mortgage interest allowed as a cost?

 - If I live abroad or spend time abroad regularly will I be classed as a Non Resident Landlord? - see HMRC website for more information

 Simply Let can give some advice on this but for definitive advice you should speak to your accountant or tax specialist.

 Consider the appeal of the property

 Empty periods are the most expensive for a landlord.
 With many properties to choose from, you property needs to have that extra appeal that will make a tenant choose it over others and make them want to stay on.
-Modern kitchen and bathroom fittings are great attractions, but think too about imaginitve and appealing lighting, and a large mirror here and there.
+Modern kitchen and bathroom fittings are great attractions, but think too about imaginative and appealing lighting, and a large mirror here and there.
 We can advise you on how to increase the appeal and "letabilty" of your property.
-All of this things help to reduce void periods and, when demand for properties is high, will increase the liklelihood of a higher rent being achieved.
+All of this things help to reduce void periods and, when demand for properties is high, will increase the likelihood of a higher rent being achieved.